OpenNebula/docs/source/management_and_operations/storage_management/images.rst

 Installing the Guest OS
 --------------------------------------------------------------------------------

 Finally, you can boot a VM from an ISO installation image and install the OS.
-Please refer to the :ref:`Guest OS installation guide for more information <guest_os>`.
+Please refer to the :ref:`Guest OS installation guide for more information <os_install>`.

 LUKS encrypted Images
 --------------------------------------------------------------------------------